FullValueRider/VBALib/README.md

 This library represent my current ' State of the art' for pure VBA.
 I have a parallel project in twinBasic which is in the refactoring doldrums at present whilst I try to eliminate the use of variants.

 Run the tests from TestAll.
-Do not use Rubberduck unit testing.
-There are currently over 400 tests and Rubberduck just grinds to a halt.
+Rubberduck unit testing is now working but is very slow (for the current 700+ tests it takes about 12 minutes).
+Recent updates to code have slowed the manual tests quite a bit from around 20 seconds to nearly 180 !!
+But I also notice quite a lot of variability in the manual timings.

 I'm currently using the MIT license **BUT** if you find yourslf using any of the library code for commercial reasons please make a contribution proportional to the utility you gained.